Rangers vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has recorded a base hit in 10 straight games.
-During his last 10 outings he is hitting .487 with five doubles, a triple, five home runs, seven walks and 12 RBI.
+- Ohtani will look for his 12th straight game with a hit in this contest.
+During his last 10 outings he is hitting .447 with four doubles, six home runs, eight walks and 12 RBI.

 Ohtani Recent Games